Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Introduction

 Using light also provides a natural framework for the investigation of both relativistic and quantum effects when testing quantum gravity.
 Due to the easier tunability of frequency - as opposed to mass - finer features of gravity and other deviations from classicality may be more easily probed.
 Furthermore, light may be viewed as a more convincing candidate, insofar as gravity can be conclusively inferred to be non-classical when GME experiments are performed within light-crossing times between spatial branches~\cite{MartinMartinez2022}.
 For longer interaction times, classical fields can mediate entanglement as well without the need for quantised gravitational degrees of freedom.
+Christodoulou et al~\cite{Christodoulou2022} further showed that a fully local approach towards calculating the gravitational phase using the path integral formalism (i.e. without assuming any instantaneous interactions such as in the Newtonian limit) further strengthens the case for demonstrating the non-classicality of gravity.
+This manifestly local and gauge invariant way of calculating the induced phases is, of course, the natural arena for considering relativistic light beams.

 Incidentally, this work may also be seen as a pathway to demonstrate the gravitational coupling of light beams experimentally for the first time.
 The experimental verification of gravitational coupling of light beams regardless of entanglement, would by itself be an achievement.
-Only recently, the role of light has begun to become more popular in the research community for relativistic GME.
+Various aspects of detecting the gravitational field of light beams were considered in Ref.~\cite{Spengler2022}.
+Only recently, the role of light has also begun to become more popular in the research community for relativistic GME.
 For example, the theoretical possibility of photon-matter entanglement was studied in Ref.~\cite{biswas2022gravitational}.
-Similarly, the interaction of photons in a cavity setup was investigated in Ref.~\cite{Mehdi2022}.
+Similarly, the interaction of photons was investigated in Refs.~\cite{ratzel2016effect, Mehdi2022}.
 In this work, we remain in the original double interferometer setup, and use the path integral formalism for our calculations.